Sort on Published Date;

 Cripple Creek, Colorado.

-graphic for visual presentation of text The operation of uncovering the pump on the 1,000-ft. level of the Gold Coin shaft of the Granite company has not, as yet, been successful.
+The operation of uncovering the pump on the 1,000-ft. level of the Gold Coin shaft of the Granite company has not, as yet, been successful.
 Various mishaps have attended the use of the bailer in lowering the water; at one time the guides in the shaft were torn up for several hundred feet, necessitating repairs.
 It is doubtful whether the size of the pump and water-column is sufficiently great to undertake the draining of the Battle Mtn. properties, as suggested, through the Gold Coin shaft.

 Above Info was Last Updated on 10.10.2021 (18:51:24)